-The same logic holds when we consider technologies in which $\beta(\cdot)$ is S-shaped rather than convex or concave, as in the two-job model.
-What matters is the location of the near-vertical region of the S, that is, the steepest region of $\beta(\cdot)$ .
-This is the region in which the gains or losses from reassigning workers are concentrated, so that is where the distributional effect of a change in the ability distribution will play out.
-If this region lies in the low-skilled jobs, where a more unequal ability distribution reduces $\mu$ , then w(0) will fall and w(1) will rise.
+The same logic holds when we consider technologies where $\beta(\cdot)$ is S-shaped, rather than convex or concave, as in the 2-job model.
+What matters is the location of the near-vertical region of the S, i.e. the steepest region of $\beta(\cdot)$.
+This is the region where the gains or losses from reassigning workers are concentrated, so that is where the distributional effect of a change in the ability distribution will play out.
+If this region lies in the low-skilled jobs, where a more unequal ability distribution reduces μ , then w(0) will fall and w(1) will rise.
 Conversely, a more unequal ability distribution will raise w(0) and reduce w(1) if job assignment is most sensitive in the high-skilled jobs.
-That is why, in our two-job model, the effect of a more unequal ability distribution depended critically on whether $\theta$ , the proportion of low-skill jobs, was low or high.
+That is why, in our 2-job model, the effect of a more unequal ability distribution depended critically on whether θ , the proportion of low-skill jobs, was low or high.